Skip to main content

 Your biology is communicating a transition, and the most effective time to act is when these first communications begin.
 The process is one of aligning your internal environment with a state of sustained wellness, using targeted support to maintain the physiological resilience you have always known.

-The vitality of your is deeply connected to the presence of estrogen.
+The vitality of your cardiovascular system is deeply connected to the presence of estrogen.
 This hormone interacts with nearly every component of your circulatory system, from the lining of your blood vessels to the way your body processes cholesterol.

 Estrogen supports the flexibility of arteries, allowing them to expand and contract with each heartbeat, which is a primary characteristic of a youthful and responsive vascular system.
 It also fosters a favorable balance of lipids in the blood, promoting higher levels of high-density lipoprotein (HDL), the cholesterol that helps clear deposits from arteries, while managing levels of low-density lipoprotein (LDL).